They stop, look at

 Where: 1280 Eruera St, opp movie theatre

 Hours: 12-3pm & 5-10.15pm 7 days a week

 Contact: Ph+64 7 3491130

-Sabroso is a tiny little place perfect for casual dining.
+Sabroso is a tiny place, perfect for casual dining.

-If you are into Latin American Cuisine this is the place to head.
+If you're into Latin American Cuisine, this is THE place.

 It would be advisable to book this Lonely Planet recommended Rotorua restaurant in advance.